RadheyaM/BookWyrm/README.md

 BookWyrm is a book finder site enabling a user to send queries to the Google Books API and recieve responses in the form of cards.
 On receiving the search results the user can expand a modal, or popup window, by clicking a card to get more information on a given book, they can also save it to a booklist, pin it to their home page or visit the Google Books page for that book via buttons in the modal.

 Why not just use Google Books?
-Although Google Books itself is an excellent platform, BookWyrm does particularly well in displaying the search results in cards that can be seen at a glance, and instead of clicking each link and opening a new page to get more info on the book, you can access the info on the same page with a click.
-It's specifically designed for quick searches, which you can save or pin to your homescreen.
-BookWyrm is targeted towards users looking for this feature set, and of course users who simply find the interface subjectively more congenial than Google Books.
+Although Google Books itself is an excellent platform, BookWyrm does particularly well in displaying the search results in cards that can be seen at a glance, and instead of opening each link in a new window, you can access the info on the same page with a click.

 ## Table of Contents
 + [Planning](#planning)